Internet's Role in Career Building

 5. Use a common font and file type

 For your resume and cover letter, use one of the widespread fonts (such as Cambria, Calibri, Arial or Times New Roman) and file types (.docx or .pdf).
 Maybe, you’ll want to stand out by using a fancy font on your resume; however, if this font isn’t installed on a hiring manager’s device, all your efforts will come to nothing.
-Whether you write a resume on your own or hire a professional writer, be sure to apply with a file which is convenient for an employer.
+Whether you write a resume on your own or hire a talented writer, be sure to apply with a file which is convenient for an employer.

 6. Keep a record of your applications